benignware/wp-bootstrap-hooks/README.md

 ) );
 ```

-### Bootstrap 4
+### TODO: Bootstrap 3

 If you're already working with [Bootstrap 4](https://v4-alpha.getbootstrap.com/), you need to override at least some options.

 ```php
 // Bootstrap 4 Content Options